mepatterson/acts_as_mongo_taggable/README.markdown

 ... will return a nice array of arrays, a la [["rails", 8],["ruby", 12], ["php", 6], ["java", 2]] Use this to make yourself a tag cloud for now. (maybe I'll implement a tag cloud view helper someday.)

+Statistics on Tags:

+    Tag.top_25

+... returns the top 25 most used tags across all taggable object classes in the system

+    Tag.top_25("Widget")

+... returns the top 25 most used tags for Widget objects

 Future
 ------